innocenzi/laravel-vite/docs/src/configuration/laravel-package.md

 #### `paths`

 This property is required and defines the paths to the entrypoints for this configuration.
 It can be a single string or an array of string, and either of these can be a path to a file or a directory.
-Only script files and CSS are supported as entrypoints.
+Only script and CSS files are supported as entrypoints.

-When using a directory instead of a path to a file, the paths in that directory will all be defined as an entrypoint.
-When possible, we recommend using a path to a script directly.
+When using a directory instead of a path to a file, all the files inside will be registered as entrypoints.
+When possible, we recommend using a direct path to a script directly.

 #### `ssr`